-5.3.4 Reform Spillovers and Heterogeneity
+5.3.4.
+Reform spillovers and heterogeneity

-Reform Spillovers As outlined in Section 2.2, the ILE reform was not strictly limited to residents of Mexico DF.
-Recent evidence from the United States documents a willingness to travel over a significant distance to access abortion providers (Lindo et al., 2019; Venator and Fletcher, 2019).
+Reform spillovers.
+As outlined in Section 2.2, the ILE reform was not strictly limited to residents of Mexico DF.
+Recent evidence from the US documents a willingness to travel a significant distance to access abortion providers (Lindo et al., 2019; Venator and Fletcher, 2019).
 In Appendix Table A14 we provide summary figures of the state of precedence of users of abortion services in Mexico DF based on administrative data for 2007-2015.
 While the majority of users (72.5%) are women from Mexico DF, women residing all throughout Mexico have access to ILE.
 The largest non-DF population comes from nearby Mexico State (24.2%).
 In general, users of the ILE reform are clustered in states geographically close to Mexico DF.
-A descriptive plot is presented in Appendix Figure A17.
-Residents in Mexico DF have by far the highest rate of abortion, at 5.8 abortions per 1,000 women aged 15-49, followed by Mexico State (at 1 per 1,000), and then two nearby states (Hidalgo and Morelos) with rates of 0.1 per 1,000.
+A descriptive plot is presented in Appendix Figure A18.
+Residents in Mexico DF have by far the highest rate of abortion, at 5.8 abortions per 1000 women aged 15-49, followed by Mexico State, at 1 per 1000, and then two nearby states of Hidalgo and Morelos, with rates of 0.1 per 1000.
 Remaining states have rates which are an additional order of magnitude lower than this.

 Despite some evidence of very localised geographic spillovers, we do not observe clear evidence of changes in birth or maternal health outcomes in nearby states.
-In Table A15 we estimate DD models augmenting specification 1 with a post ILE×spillover state indicator, where spillover states refer Mexico State, Morelos and Hidalgo (the three states with most considerable abortion usage per population).
-In no case do we observe statistically significant reductions in fertility, morbidity or mortality, if anything observing weakly positive impacts.
+In Table A15 we estimate DD models augmenting specification (1) with a post ILE \times spillover state indicator, where spillover states refer to Mexico State, Morelos and Hidalgo (the three states with most considerable abortion usage per population).
+In no case do we observe statistically significant reductions in fertility, morbidity, or mortality; if anything, we observe weakly positive impacts.
 Additional discussion is provided in Appendix C.